AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-macos.md

 1. Open the `frontend` folder located at xx/AppFlowy/frontend with VS Code.
 It is important _not_ to open the root folder, as that will not give access to the appropriate debug commands.
 2. Check the device selection, as of now AppFlowy only supports Desktop: ![device](https://user-images.githubusercontent.com/86001920/144546864-cebbf0c0-4eef-424e-93c7-e1e6b3a59669.png)
-3. Go to the Run and Debug tab and then click AF: Clean + Rebuild All for the first time running.
+3. Go to the Run and Debug tab and then click AF-desktop: Clean + Rebuild All for the first time running.

 ![img.png](../../../../.gitbook/assets/launch\_appflowy.png)